10 National Parks that May Surprise You

 You will find a diverse variety of animals and landscapes can be found at Dry Tortugas National Park.
 This hidden Florida jewel, located in a remote section of the Florida Keys is a history buff's dream with Fort Jefferson available for exploration.
 Crystal waters surround the seven islands providing an unsurpassed vacation experience.

 St. Louis County and Koochiching County

-Voyageurs National Park provides visitors with a natural northern hardwood forest environment that can only be completely experienced by traveling the park’s waterways, such as the Rainy River, which connects to the watershed of Hudson Bay.
-With remote areas of wooded waterways, close encounters with wildlife are ensured at this national park.
+Voyageurs National Park provides visitors with a natural northern hardwood forest environment that can only be completely experienced by traveling the park’s waterways, such as the Rainy River, which connects to the Hudson Bay watershed.
+With remote areas of wooded waterways, close encounters with wildlife are ensured at this park.
 Advance reservations are available for group camping, boat tours and overnight permits.
 Make sure to check out our Voyageurs National Park spotlight article.

 (Nimish Sheth/Share the